Pixelikas/Coop-Camera-System/README.md

 # Coop-Camera-System
-A simple camera system for a two player cooperative game.
+A simple camera system for a two player cooperative game.<br>
+The system was developed using Construct 2 in 2019.